Syrian opposition says Assad cannot be part of deal

 The Syrian Islamic Liberation Front, which represents armed brigades, said in a statement it was opposed to Alkhatib's initiative because it ignored the revolt's goal of "the downfall of the regime and all its symbols".

+Veteran opposition campaigner Walid al-Bunni, a coalition member who supports Alkhatib, played down the omission of a direct mention of Assad's removal.

 "We are demanding his accountability for the bloodshed and destruction he has wreaked.
-I think the message is clear enough," said veteran opposition campaigner Walid al-Bunni, who supports Alkhatib.
+I think the message is clear enough," Bunni said.

-Alkhatib formulated the initiative in broad terms last month after talks with the Russian and Iranian foreign ministers in Munich but without consulting the coalition, catching the umbrella organization by surprise.

-Among Alkhatib's critics is the Muslim Brotherhood, the only organized group in the political opposition.
+A powerful bloc in the coalition dominated by the Muslim Brotherhood, the only organised group in the political opposition, criticised the initiative as harming the revolution.

 "Russia is key," the source said, speaking on condition of anonymity.
 "We are showing the international community that we are willing to take criticism from the street but the problem is Assad and his inner circle.
 They do not want to leave."